Select the best women’s tennis racket according to your skill level and requirements.

 • Aggressive baseliner: prefers to shoot groundstrokes, generates a lot of topspin, and favors the baseline.

-• Net rusher: Attacks the net with volleys to finish points, preferring to stay close.
+• Net player: Attacks the net with volleys to finish points, preferring to stay close.

 Choosing the right tennis racket for you depends on the type of tennis player you are.
 The racket you use does not necessarily determine your game style or your type of player, but it certainly enhances your skills and talents on the court.